-\section{MORE QUALITATIVE VISUALIZATIONS}
+Large Language Models (ChatGPT by OpenAI) were used exclusively to improve the clarity and fluency of English writing.
+They were not involved in research ideation, experimental design, data analysis, or interpretation.
+The authors take full responsibility for all content.

+\subsection{More Qualitative Visualizations}

 To further highlight the strengths of Motion-R1, we provide additional qualitative examples that emphasize its performance in capturing semantic alignment, producing realistic motions, and handling out-of-distribution (OOD) prompts.
-These visualizations complement the main results by demonstrating the model’s ability to interpret complex or abstract instructions, maintain temporal consistency, and reflect user intent.
+As shown in Figure~\ref{fig:ood_results}, Motion-R1 successfully interprets complex or abstract instructions, maintains temporal consistency, and reflects user intent.
 All results are generated without post-processing.
-More examples and detailed CoT traces are provided in the supplementary video.
+More examples are provided in the supplementary video.

-\section{Details of Prompt}
+\subsection{Details of Prompt}

 To enable reasoning-aware motion generation, we design three distinct types of prompts that correspond to different training phases and supervision signals.
 These prompts guide the LLM during both supervised and reinforcement learning stages in a progressively structured manner.